iNavFlight/inav/docs/development/Cmake usage.md

 target_stm32f405xg(QUARKVISION HSE_MHZ 16)
 ```

-* The hardware is `stm32f405xg`, a standard F405
+* The hardware is `stm32f405xg`, a F405 with a 1MiB flash
 * The name is `QUARKVISION` (a board that never reached production)
-* The optional parameter is `HSE_MHZ 16` defining the non-standard high-speed external (HSE) oscillator clock.
+* The optional parameter is `HSE_MHZ 16` defining the non-default high-speed external (HSE) oscillator clock.

 ## Hardware names